-At Universal Orlando Resort, thrill seekers are eagerly awaiting the opening of the parks’ newest coaster, the Jurassic World-themed VelociCoaster.
+At Universal Orlando Resort, thrill seekers are raving about the parks’ newest coaster, the Jurassic World-themed VelociCoaster.
 And for those extra-hot summer days, you can’t do better than a private cabana at Universal’s Volcano Bay, one of the most immersive water parks in Orlando.
 And the popularity of Universal’s Mardi Gras festival has led to a brand-new summer food offerings found throughout the Universal parks.

 Pair a Universal Orlando vacation with budget-friendly family accommodations at either of the resort’s two Endless Summer properties, Surfside Inn and Suites and Dockside Inn and Suites, both of which offer two-bedroom family suites.
 For the ultimate splurge, your stay just steps from the theme parks at Hard Rock Hotel at Universal Orlando’s future rock star suite, where the kids’ room comes with its very own red carpet.

 Over at Walt Disney World Resort, all eyes are on the upcoming 50th anniversary celebration that kicks off this fall.
 But there’s plenty of excitement on tap for summer vacations too.
 The budding foodies in your families can enjoy the 2021 EPCOT International Food and Wine Festival that begins July 15.
 Character interactions may be limited at all the parks, but Disney PhotoPass Service has teamed up with Snapchat for special lenses that will bring your favorite Disney characters—and even Cinderella Castle—to life.